srijal30/terminal-file-server/README.md

 <br>I will be doing everything

 **What algorithms and /or data structures you will be using, and how.**
-- Sha256: to hash the blocks (will find library to do it online)
+- Sha256: to hash the blocks (will use OpenSSL (already download on marge I think))
 - Blockchain: to have public ledger of cryptocurrency
 - RSA: to make sure only person w/ private key can send transactions.
 (If this is too hard to implement I will omit)